dnlup/doc/README.md

 ```

 A `Sampler` holds a snapshot of the metrics taken at the specified sample interval.
-This makes the instance stateful.
-On every tick a new snapshot will overwrite the previous one.
+This behavior makes the instance stateful.
+On every tick, a new snapshot will overwrite the previous one.

 ##### Enable/disable metrics collection